 In some cities like Rome, many yellow HPS street lights have been replaced by white LED street lights.
 With the development of LED technology, more and more cities are considering using LED street lights for the following reasons:

 ③High CRI: LED has a high color rendering index (75-80), making the road surface look brighter and keep the drivers alert.
-High-pressure sodium lamps have a narrow spectrum and low CRI (20-40), so it is difficult to clearly identify pedestrians and vehicles on the road.
+High-pressure sodium lamps have a narrow spectrum and low CRI (20-40).
+So it is difficult to clearly identify pedestrians and vehicles on the road.

 ⑥Optional color temperature: LED street lights can be designed with different color temperature to meet the needs of different occasions.
 They can also achieve the same yellow lighting as sodium lamps.